knextsunj/MusicIncStore/README.md

 This repository contains a sample application developed for learning purpose for exihibition and sale of audio songs sung by various artists around the world.

+The branch jee-migration is for the migration of the original application(written using Spring 5 and deployed on Tomcat) to Java EE 8 and deployment on Payara 5 server.

 App runtime environment: